PythonOrC/SpaceWeather-IEEE/README.md

 1. Register for an account at [https://supermag.jhuapl.edu/mag/?tab=register](https://supermag.jhuapl.edu/mag/?tab=register)
 2. Go to [https://supermag.jhuapl.edu/mag/?tab=customdownload](https://supermag.jhuapl.edu/mag/?tab=customdownload)
+3. Select either "High Fidelity" (1 second time resolution) or "Low Fidelity" (1 minute time resolution) data
-3. Select the time range on the right side of the page
+4. Select the time range on the right side of the page
-4. select the stations to download
+5. select the stations to download
-5. Scroll down and choose CSV as the output format
+6. Scroll down and choose CSV as the output format
-6. keep all other options as default
+7. keep all other options as default
-7. Enter Security Code
+8. Enter Security Code
-8. Click `Download Megnetometer Data`
+9. Click `Download Megnetometer Data`

 ## Running the Code